zebeeb/MTD-R/Docs/prompts.md

 - this implementation is to serve the project @Docs/project scope.md and tech stack setup plan @Docs/setup plan.md
 - follow the rules in @Docs/TechStack rules.md
 - stricktly follow the @Docs/project rules.md
+- before implementing, be extremely thorogh in understanding the codebase and the documents mentioned here to prevent bugs
 - {provide edit requests}
 - add comment above each edit explaining what this change it about